-If the underwriters exercise in full their option to purchase up to an additional ADSs (representing ordinary shares), the following will occur:
+If the underwriter exercises in full its option to purchase up to an additional 180,000 ADSs (representing 1,800,000 ordinary shares), the following will occur:

-- the percentage of our ordinary shares held by existing shareholders will decrease to % of the total number of our ordinary shares outstanding after the offering; and - the percentage of our ordinary shares held by new investors will increase to approximately % of the total number of our ordinary shares outstanding after the offering.
+- the percentage of our ordinary shares held by existing shareholders will decrease to 89.36% of the total number of our ordinary shares outstanding after the offering; and - the percentage of our ordinary shares held by new investors will increase to approximately 10.64% of the total number of our ordinary shares outstanding after the offering.

-The tables and calculations above are based on the number of ordinary shares (including ordinary shares represented by ADSs) that will be outstanding after the offering, which is based on 54,834,978 ordinary shares outstanding as of June 30, 2020.

-The following ordinary shares were issued after June 30, 2020:
+The tables and calculations above are based on the number of ordinary shares (including ordinary shares represented by ADSs) that will be outstanding after the offering, which is based on 54,834,978 ordinary shares outstanding as of June 30, 2020 (including the 2,050,000 shares that were returned by NEGMA on January 19, 2021.
+See the section of this prospectus titled "Business-Legal Proceedings.") in addition to the following ordinary shares that were issued after June 30, 2020 and up to January 18, 2021:

-- an aggregate of 30,840,328 ordinary shares that were issued in the H2 2020 Private Placements; - an aggregate of 13,990,411 ordinary shares issued upon the H2 2020 Bond Conversions; and - an aggregate of 171,717 ordinary shares issued upon the H2 2020 Warrant Conversions.
+- an aggregate of 30,840,328 ordinary shares that were issued in the H2 2020 Private Placements; - an aggregate of 13,990,411 ordinary shares issued upon the H2 2020 Bond Conversions; and - an aggregate of 1,121,256 ordinary shares issued upon the Warrant Conversions.